FuadCd/Pricing-Demand-Analysis/README.md

 Using the **Kaggle Amazon Sales Dataset** (about 1,400+ product listings), the analysis looks at how **discount level**, **price**, and **product ratings** relate to **consumer demand**.
 Because the dataset doesn’t include actual units sold, the number of **product reviews** is used as a reasonable proxy for demand.

-The work was completed for **BUEC 420 – Data Science and Business Economics** and is implemented in a single notebook: `pricing_demand_analysis.ipynb`.

 ---